vashishthask/eclipse-to-maven/README.md

 ##Setup
 Please follow following `src/main/java/resources/application.properties` setup before running the application
-* For converting existing eclipse workspace to maven, set 'convert.to.maven' property as 'true'
+* For converting existing eclipse workspace to maven, set 'convert.to.maven' property as 'true'.
+This switch is useful if you just want to print the dependency tree (read-only operation) for instance.

     `convert.to.maven=true`

+* For removing spaces in folder names, use following switch:

+    `workspace.projectname.remove.space=true`

 * For printing the dependency tree of eclipse projects set following properties